 When organizations promote star talent, I’ve never once heard, that their star’s organization development skills were key to their promotion.
 Organization intervention turns into organization, reputation rehabilitation.

-When I read a press release for a C-level hiring, promotion, or bonus being paid out, I’ve see organization development highlighted as a key to their success.
+When I read a press release for a C-level hiring, promotion, or bonus being paid out, I see organization development highlighted as a key to their success.

-When building job roles, descriptions, or competencies I have never been part of a conversation that starts with how the role succeeds by consistently showing organization development behaviors.
+When building job roles, descriptions, or competencies I have never been part of a conversation that starts with how the role succeeds with consistent organization development behaviors.